 There are many conditions that can affect a child’s speech.
 Some common ones are:

-- Non-verbal autism or minimally verbal autism, which impairs social interactions
+- Non-verbal autism or minimally verbal autism, which minimises the use of verbal speech interactions

 - Verbal dyspraxia, which means a child can’t control their mouth, tongue and jaw movements well enough to speak

 - Non-verbal learning disorder, a neurological condition that makes it hard to understand information

 - Phonological disorders, which make it hard for your child to make speech sounds

 - Cerebral palsy, a physical disability affecting movement

 - Selective mutism, an anxiety disorder that causes your child not to speak.